valentine909/nodejs-st-22-rest-api/README.md

 ```
 npm install
 ```
 Rename `.env.example` to `.env`.
-Change the PORT or POSTGRES variables as needed.
+Change the PORT and POSTGRES variables as needed.
 Make sure that postgres database is running (locally, in the docker container or in the cloud) and it's connection properties corresponds to that described in the `.env` file.
 ### Before first run (Migration)
 Build the app: